awesome-soft/awesome-ubuntu/README.md

 * [StarUML](http://staruml.io/) - Powerful UML app.

 ## Email
+* [Thunderbird](www.mozilla.org/thunderbird/) - Thunderbird is a free email application that's easy to set up and customize.
 ## FTP
 * [FileZilla](https://filezilla-project.org/) - The free FTP solution.

 ## Zip
+* [7-Zip](https://www.7-zip.org/) - 7-Zip is free software with open source.

 ## Block Chain
 * [Ethereum Wallet](https://www.ethereum.org/) - The Ethereum Wallet is a gateway to decentralized applications on the Ethereum blockchain.

 ## Virtualization
 * [VirtualBox](https://www.virtualbox.org/) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
-* [VMware Fusion](https://www.vmware.com/products/fusion.html) - Powerfully Simple Virtual Machine for Mac.
-* [Parallels Desktop](https://www.parallels.com/products/desktop/) - Run Windows on Your Mac.
 * [Vagrant](https://www.vagrantup.com/) - Tool for building and distributing development environments.
 * [Docker](https://www.docker.com/products/docker-desktop) - Docker Desktop is the easiest way to run Docker.